Impedyme BLDC Motor

 Medical Equipment

-Surgical Tools: PWM-controlled BLDC motors provide precise and reliable operation in surgical drills, pumps, and other medical devices.
+Surgical Tools: PWM-controlled Brushless DC motor provide precise and reliable operation in surgical drills, pumps, and other medical devices.

-Imaging Systems: BLDC motors are used in medical imaging systems like MRI and CT scanners for accurate and smooth motion control.
+Imaging Systems: Brushless DC motors are used in medical imaging systems like MRI and CT scanners for accurate and smooth motion control.

 Renewable Energy Systems

-Wind Turbines: PWM control is used in BLDC motors for pitch control and yaw systems in wind turbines, optimizing energy capture and efficiency.
+Wind Turbines: PWM control is used in BLDC motor for pitch control and yaw systems in wind turbines, optimizing energy capture and efficiency.

 Solar Tracking Systems: BLDC motors with PWM control enable precise positioning of solar panels, maximizing energy generation.